 Background

-I am currently a Research Technician at CSIRO’s Data61.
+I am currently a Postdoctoral researcher at CSIRO’s Data61.
 I obtained my Ph.D. from the Australian National University in his thesis titled: Medical Consumer Question Answering: Challenges and Approaches under the CSIRO Data61 PhD Scholarship Program and the Australian Research Training Program.
 I am currently working on providing climate adaptation management advice to farmers using Large Language Models (LLMs) as part of the Climate Services for Agriculture (CSA) project.

 I have published papers in many major international conferences such as the Association for Computing Machinery’s Special Interest Group on Information Retrieval (SIGIR), the Conference on Information and Knowledge Management (CIKM) and Association for Computational Linguistics (ACL).
 For my undergraduate degree I an honour’s degree in Science (adv.) majoring in nanoscience and technology, and computer science.